 pace.
 Calderwood watched the game with Holland on the bench with Henry,

-Galbraith and Marney in attendence.
+Galbraith and Marney in attendance.

 Spurs lined up with Bowditch flanked by Foster on the right and Dobson on

-the left at the back with Ifil and McKie as wingbacks.
+the left at the back with Ifil and McKie as wing-backs.
 Hughes anchored the

 midfield with Yeates on his right and Barnett on his left.
 Price partnered